 The site is near the end of a three-mile road West from the village of Trefriw.

 If approaching from Betws y Coed or Llanrwst, turn left immediately after the bridge in Trefriw and stay on the road leading to Llyn Crafnant.
 The road is extremely steep for the first part in the village but then winds through farms and woodland, climbing steadily until you reach Llyn Crafnant.
-The road continues alongside the lake until you pass the café and then a ruined chapel – Cornel is then 50m on the right, down through a metal gate with our sign.
+The road continues alongside the lake until you pass the café and then a small converted chapel – Cornel is then 50m on the right, down through a metal gate with our red sign.

 The road is narrow and winding, suitable for vehicles up to small/medium vans and mini-buses but does require users to be able to reverse if necessary to allow oncoming traffic to pass.